kasys1422/Minecraft-Auto-Fishing-Tool/README-En.md

 ## System Requirements

 * OS: Windows 10 64bit
-* Sound device: A stereo mixer or other recording device capable of capturing game audio
+* Sound device: A Stereo Mix or other recording device capable of capturing game audio
 * Other hardware: Something that can run Minecraft comfortably
 * Minecraft version: Minecraft Java Edition or Minecraft for Windows 10